October 4-7, 2018

-In 1964, jazz legend Bill Dixon pioneered a seminal DIY jazz festival in New York City called The October Revolution in Jazz.
-The festival featured many artists ultimately presented by Ars Nova Workshop (ANW) and representative of its foundational curatorial focus, such as Dixon, John Tchicai, Paul Bley, Alan Silva, Burton Greene, Giuseppi Logan, and Sun Ra.
+The festival featured many artists ultimately presented by Ars Nova Workshop (ANW) and representative of its foundational curatorial focus, such as Dixon, John Tchicai, Paul Bley, Alan Silva, Burton Greene, Cecil Taylor, Giuseppi Logan, and Sun Ra.
 Namely musicians who interrogated and redefined the conventions of jazz.

-In 2017, ANW, Philadelphia’s premier jazz and contemporary music presenter, carries that torch with a four-day “listening” festival, The October Revolution of Jazz & Contemporary Music (OctRev).
+Beginning in 2017, ANW, Philadelphia’s premier jazz and contemporary music presenter, continues to carry that torch with a four-day “listening” festival, The October Revolution of Jazz & Contemporary Music (OctRev).
 OctRev is a dynamic festival experience constructed out of a variety of sonic adventures and revelations, led by musicians and artists who are pushing boundaries and opening borders.

 Imagine a city attuned, a fellowship of listeners actively exploring an aural landscape.
 Composer Pauline Oliveros (ANW presented her last two Philadelphia appearances) referred to this as “deep listening” – the act of becoming aware of the vast range of sounds that we live within.
 “Listening” is the watchword of the OctRev Festival.
 The entire infrastructure of the festival will be focused on supporting that experience, to ensure that audiences have the comfort, freedom, time, and access to interact fully with the performances.